Paramoshka/kubeforward/README.md

 ## Configuration Parameters

-namespace (required): Specifies the Kubernetes namespace where the target Service resides.
+- `namespace` (required): Specifies the Kubernetes namespace where the target Service resides.

-service_name (required): The name of the Service to which DNS queries will be forwarded.
+- `service_name` (required): The name of the Service to which DNS queries will be forwarded.

-port_name: The name of the port in the Service resource responsible for handling DNS queries.
+- `port_name`: The name of the port in the Service resource responsible for handling DNS queries.

-expire: Time after which cached connections expire.
+- `expire`: Time after which cached connections expire.
 Default is 10s.

-health_check: Interval for health checking of upstream servers.
+- `health_check`: Interval for health checking of upstream servers.
 Default is 0.5s.

-force_tcp: Forces the use of TCP for forwarding queries.
+- `force_tcp`: Forces the use of TCP for forwarding queries.

-prefer_udp: Prefers the use of UDP for forwarding queries.
+- `prefer_udp`: Prefers the use of UDP for forwarding queries.

 ## Limitations